liuzihe02/lander/README.md

 - set `export DISPLAY=[Your IP Address]:0` where `0` means your screen number.
 You should've set this to zero previously.
 - change `LIBGL_ALWAYS_INDIRECT=1`

-### Makefile

-Note that currently, the make files only compiles lander projects.

-## Main Changes
+## Refactoring of Global Variables

-Refactoring of global variables.
-All variables are declared as `extern` in lander.h, and declared at the start of the file when they are first used.
+Previously, the repo used a flag to selectively declare variables.
+All variables are now declared as `extern` in `lander.h`, and fully declared at the start of the file where they are first used.
-- I know this is bad practice, but I have no choice as I need to modularise the code
-- Ideally we would use singleton classes here or OOP to encapsulate classes
+- Ideally we would use singleton classes here or encapsulated classes, but there's simply too many variables interacting with each other
-    - I don't think its a good idea to have so many global variables, but theres nothing I can do about it.
-    - This is causing me alot of headaches.

-- added a `render` variable that allows me to run simulations without GLUT
+- added a `render` variable that allows me to run simulations without `GLUT`
-    - The functions starting with `mech` are rewritten by me to allow to run without GLUT

-- `lander.cpp`
-    - changes like in assignment
-- `autopilot.cpp`
-- `main.cpp`
-    -

-## Extra Requirements

-### `cmake`

-1. Place `CMakeLists.txt` in the root directory of your project
-2. Create a build directory in the root: `mkdir build && cd build`
-3. Run CMake: `cmake ..`
-4. Build the project: `make`

-### `pybind`
-Note that you need to install `pybind` in linux to wrap your C++ classes around Python wrappers.
-Then, you can call C++ classes from Python as if you were running them in C++.
-This is needed as the codebase is in C++, but we want to do training in Python.
-- Due to our functions in C++ being all global currently, this complicates things

-### `libtorch`

-When compiling and linking with LibTorch, you need to add the neccessary headers

-### Running Files

-- After building, we can run `./lander` from `build` folder, to run `main.cpp`
-- To use the modules in `lander_agent_cpp.so`, to import from this file like a regular Python files containing classes
+    - currently, only `render=true, agent_flag=false` and `render=false,agent_flag=true` are supported